-Cyprus residence through investment
+Cyprus residence by investment

 In 2016, the Ministry of Interior announced an expedited procedure for granting an immigration permit to foreign investors from non-EU countries.

 If a third-country national wishes to apply for an immigration permit only, and not as part of a naturalisation application, then the following criteria below apply.